syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Shows the date icon button at right side of textbox and shows DatePicker popup on clicking it.
+Show/Hide the date icon button at right side of textbox that used to shows DatePicker calendar.While clicking on DateIcon it shows the Datepicker calendar.